AWS ElastiCache Serverless¶

 - Click on the 【Integration】 menu, select 【Cloud Account Management】

-- Click 【Add Cloud Account】, select 【AWS】, fill in the required information on the interface; if you have already configured the cloud account information before, skip this step
+- Click 【Add Cloud Account】, select 【AWS】, and fill in the required information on the interface.
+If the cloud account information has been configured before, ignore this step

-- Click 【Test】, after a successful test, click 【Save】; if the test fails, check whether the related configuration information is correct and retest
+- Click 【Test】, if the test is successful, click 【Save】.
+If the test fails, please check if the relevant configuration information is correct and test again

-- In the 【Cloud Account Management】 list, you can see the added cloud account, click on the corresponding cloud account, go to the detail page
+- Click on the 【Cloud Account Management】 list to see the added cloud account, click on the corresponding cloud account to enter the details page

 AWS ElastiCache Serverless